Netpeak Spider 3.0: New SEO HopeUpdates

 The new version of the program specializes on the analysis of large websites (we're talking about millions of pages).
 Now you can crawl such websites even without having a ‘sky-high’ computer configuration – thanks to the improved crawling management and optimal use of RAM.

-Now you can stop scanning, save the project and then, if you want, resume website crawling:
+Now you can stop crawling, save the project and then, if you want, resume website crawling:

 - For example, the next day → you just need to open the project and click on the ‘Start’ button.